Review of Blackwood All Life Stages Special Diet

 The first ingredient in this dog food is salmon meal.
-Salmon meal is considered a meat concentrate and contains nearly 300% more protein than even fresh salmon.
+Because it is considered a meat concentrate, fish meal contains almost 300% more protein than fresh fish itself.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

 The seventh ingredient is beet pulp.
 Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.

 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

 The eighth ingredient is rice bran, a healthy by-product of milling whole grain rice.
 The bran is the fiber-rich outer layer of the grain containing starch, protein, fat as well as vitamins and minerals.

 From here, the list goes on to include a number of other items.